YelenaMerzlyakova/ChoiceIDE/README.md

 # IDE Research

-In this Readme file I'm going to document how I navigated through several IDE and the reason why I
+In this Readme file I'm going to document how I navigated through several IDE and the reason why, in the end, I went with Visual Studio Code.

 ![Visual Studio IDE](https://blog.launchdarkly.com/wp-content/uploads/2018/10/visualstudio_code-card.png)